mbabynames search ✿

 Vienna Grace

-The meaning of Vienna is "noble and strong"; Grace is "grace, elegance".
+The meaning of Vienna is "from wine country"; Grace is "grace, elegance".
 There is a natural balance between the two.
 At 2 syllables, Vienna needs a shorter middle to stay balanced.
 Grace does that.

 Vienna Marie